 - Provides special loans to artisans so they can purchase looms that are placed both in individual homes and in community-based production centers

 - Provides necessary equipment and technical assistance to ensure the quality of each rug created

 - The non-profit that provides training, education and health benefits to Jaipur’s network of low-income artisans and their families, of which 11,000 work directly with JRC

 - The wholesale unit in the USA, Jaipur’s largest market

 Before making a capital investment, GBF’s initial involvement with Jaipur began in 2009 with BAS programs to support Jaipur’s expansion in the USA.
-After three years of BAS projects leading to the successful opening of Jaipur Rugs Inc. (JRI, the USA branch), GBF committed an investment to help Jaipur improve its working capital and enable capital expenditures for increased production capacity.
+After three years of BAS projects leading to the successful opening of Jaipur Rugs Inc. (JRI, the USA branch), GBF committed investment to help Jaipur improve its working capital and enable capital expenditures for increased production capacity.

 GBF BAS & JAIPUR:

 GBF’s BAS program has focused primarily on environmental and social impact assessment and policy development.
-Additionally, GBF has worked closely with Jaipur Rugs to improve financial management and to set up an group of advisors to help the family-run company with strategic planning:Financial Management: Cash planning & budgeting; Accounting Controls; Improved cash conversion applications
+Additionally, GBF has worked closely with Jaipur Rugs to improve financial management and to set up a group of advisors to help the family-run company with strategic planning:Financial Management: Cash planning & budgeting; Accounting Controls; Improved cash conversion applications

 Operations: Refined Jaipur’s MIS and Accounting systems for accurate reporting and decision-making; Implemented an Enterprise Resource Planning to connect 350 workstations all over India and the USA; Improved Inventory management